Best Practices for Pricing

 API Call Best Practices

-- Don’t call Beamable more than you need.
+- Don’t call Beamable more often than necessary.
 Identify the services that will be the most impactful for your game.

 - Implement features incrementally.
 See how a feature performs, then build it out from there.
-Constantly test and profile your usage so you are aware if you have inefficient loops or other patterns that might drive high API usage, saturate network connections, or create performance issues at scale.
+Constantly test and profile your usage to determine if you have inefficient loops or other patterns that may drive high API usage, saturate network connections, or create performance issues at scale.

-- When you subscribe to notifications, subscribe to a subset.
-If a content type has items you don’t care about, or state change you don’t care about in your game client, do not subscribe to those changes or it will cause an unnecessary refresh of state.
+- When you subscribe to notifications, select a specific subset. ** If a content type has items you don’t care about, or state changes you don’t care about in your game client, do not subscribe to those changes, or it will cause an unnecessary refresh of state.
 Be specific in your subscriptions.
 This applies to the content manifest.
 This applies to commerce stores.
 Be targeted.

 - Use batch APIs wherever possible.
-Avoid making individual update or fetch operations.
-Places where this is most common is in inventory updates and player stat retrieval.
+Avoid making individual updates or fetch operations.
+Places where this is most common are in inventory updates and player stat retrieval.

 Scaling your team

-As you begin and accelerate development on your game project, your team is going to grow.
+As you begin and accelerate development on your game project, your team will grow.
 You’ll invite them to your game project through the Beamable LiveOps Portal.
 Those game devs will need to connect to the various realms used in your project.
-As you add developers, there are more resources in use across the tooling and realms.
+As you add developers, more resources are in use across the tooling and realms.
 Beamable’s pricing tiers up based on the number of developers you have on your project.
 You can reference the number of dev seats you get at each tier at https://beamable.com/pricing.

 Beamable’s best practices for scaling a team are:

-- Every role on the team should have their own seat.
-For security reasons, it’s important that every game developer, producer, administrator, tester, that is interacting with your game project have their own account and permissions for security and audit purposes.
+- Every role on the team should have its own seat.
+For security reasons, it’s important that every game developer, producer, administrator, and tester who is interacting with your game project has their own account and permissions for security and audit purposes.

 - You should expect to have one realm per game developer.
 This keeps content authoring and code changes isolated and clean.
 Larger teams will have larger numbers of realms.
 Developers are admins of their own realm, but should be limited in their ability to promote or author in higher realms.